 Whether we admit it or not, we’re all attracted to mysteries.
 We’re attracted to the hidden and forbidden— Pandora’s box, Eden’s apple.
 Although these myths are usually interpreted as being the explanation for how the troubles of the world were let loose on humanity, some might see their meaning as more inline with the saying, “Curiosity killed the cat.”
 They are about our insatiable curiosity, our natural, and deeply ingrained, desire to know.
 In both myths curiosity seems to be condemned; in both, blamed on a woman; in both, the origins of evil and suffering; the fall from grace.
-To me, these interpretations are only half the story.
+These interpretations are only half the story.
 The other half is about the danger of the secret.
 If you want someone to know something, hide it, try to keep it secret.
 It’s about the inevitability of a secret’s exposure.
 Secrets are hard to keep.
 The more something is withheld, the more we want it, and if it’s our own secret, the more we want to tell someone.
 Secrets are dangerous.
 But these stories are not a warning to avoid opening the box or eating the apple, they’re a warning that secrets, and those who keep them, are dangerous.

 The surface of these myths seem to make knowledge, and the search for knowledge, suspect.
 “Ignorance is bliss.”
 But humans have a capacity that when exercised makes us a little different from other species on our planet.
 We can try to escape this urge, but it’s impossible.
 We are imbued with curiosity, a creative spark, an insatiable desire to explore.